oils-for-unix/blog-code/typescript/README.md

 - `bool-int-andy.ts` - Remove visitor, and report multiple errors with 'errors' out param.

+## Components

+- Syntax in the style of Scheme, more specifically Norvig's lis.py (begin, set!), with Clojure [] sugar

+- Lexer in the style of Oils
+  - TODO: Lexer modes!

+- Parser and error messages in the style of Oils
+  - Errors: unbalanced ()

+- "Transformer" in the style of CPython
+  - Errors: Arity of `if` and `+`

+- Type Inference (and checking) from matklad
+  - errors:
+    - binary operands must have same type
+    - if condition is boolean
+    - then else must have same type

+- Type system: Str, Bool, Num, List (heterogeneous)
+  - this makes it homoiconic?  for NON

+  - Num is floating point, so we can do something arguably non-boring: mandelbort (not just fibonacci)

+- Evaluator from lis.py
+  - scoping

+- Compiler!
+  - translator to C++
+  - begin, set! should be OK I think ?

+- Runtime
+  - Garbage collector for List?
+  - Tagged pointers?
+  - Small string?

+Later components:

+- Explicit typing
+  - casting?

+- Data language with proper string literals, and maybe float literals:  NON, Nerd Object Notation
+  - See "Shape of Data" from Jamie Brandon

+- Comptime evaluation?
+And then bundle the whole thing into a single text file program?

 ## TODO

 - DONE Add a better syntax for testing